UBC-iGEM/internal-wiki-2023-24/src/dry-lab/software/encoding.md

 </div>

 Consists of segmenting information into blocks, generating primers, mapping primers back to address space and generating all the sequences to be encoded in wet lab.

 ## Key points

 1. Segmentation of data: by breaking an input into smaller blocks, we can control how large or how small a strand is to be synthesized.
 Shorter strands appear to have a smaller rate of error[^aachen].
 2. Redundancy: a message is encoded and transmitted using more bits that are necessary to encode the message; a piece of information is redundant if it can be removed without loss of information [^redundancy].
 This has either not been explored in depth by other iGEM teams[^github].
-3. Primer generation and and storing primers.
+3. Primer generation and storing primers.
 4. Generating sequences to be encoded.

 ### challenges